hyosung11/Launch-School/journal.md

 21:01 Finished refactoring the Rock Paper Scissors assignment.

-21:23 Cleaned up spelling mistakes an unknown words.
+21:23 Cleaned up spelling mistakes and unknown words.

+## 20210728 수요일

+07:20 After study session with Alex.
+I need to rep each problem multiple times.
+Even if I know the algorithm, I don't know the method or methods to use in JavaScript syntax.
+So much more to learn.

+08:57 Getting ready to start my work day with daily scrum.